jzy3d/jogl/HOW-TO-ADD-ARM64-TO-2.4.md

 # Building JOGL 2.4 for MacOS M1 with ARM64

-This explain how to build JOGL 2.4 for Mac M1 with ARM64 processor.
+This explain how to build JOGL 2.4 for Mac M1 with ARM64 processor and then extend the existing multiplatform release.

 ## Repositories